Customer Charter and Protocol

 Alternatively, buses are also available and of course, there is always walking if you live locally.

 Draíocht also provides a 24 hour online booking facility and there is a per-ticket charge of €1 for online bookings.
-You can choose your own seat with our online booking.
+You can choose your own seat with our online booking if using a PC.

 There is also the possibility of buying your tickets on the night enabling you to go to the theatre at the last minute without the need to pre-book.
 However, this does have drawbacks.
 It does not guarantee that you will get a good seat or, if it is a popular production you may not get a seat at all!